center-for-threat-informed-defense/insider-threat-ttp-kb/CONTRIBUTING.md

 ## How to contribute

-Thanks for contributing to Insider Threat TTP Knowledgebase!
+Thanks for contributing to Insider Threat TTP Knowledge Base!

 You are welcome to comment on issues, open new issues, and open pull requests.